How to start in HTML and web design

 or if you have an images folder:

 Finally, never place large sized images on your home page.
 Large images will slow down the web page dramatically and may cause the visitor to leave.
 If you would like a large picture on your website, it is recommended that you create a small image called a 'thumbnail'.
-If the user is interested they can click the thumbnail to view the larger image.
+If the user is interested they can click the thumbnail to view a larger image.

 When creating other directories (folders) on the computer that contain other images or HTML files, it is important that you understand the directory structure of how the server will access other folders.
 Many times, users will mistakenly create a bad directory that allows the page to work offline but not on the Internet or from another computer.